Introduction

 Next, use the parted command to get more detailed information about the disk, including its partition table:

-The output should show that there is no partition table on /dev/vdb yet:
+The output should show that there is no partition table on the practice disk yet.
+The model and device name will match your VM instance:

 Sector size (logical/physical): 512B/512B